Asana (NYSE:ASAN) Trading Down 8.4%

 Wall Street Analysts Forecast Growth

 Several research analysts have recently issued reports on ASAN shares.
-JMP Securities upped their price objective on Asana from $21.00 to $28.00 and gave the company an “outperform” rating in a research note on Thursday, March 9th.
 Credit Suisse Group reaffirmed a “neutral” rating and issued a $18.00 price objective on shares of Asana in a research note on Monday, March 13th.
-Oppenheimer upped their price objective on Asana from $25.00 to $28.00 and gave the company an “outperform” rating in a research note on Thursday, March 9th.
-DA Davidson upped their price objective on Asana from $18.00 to $21.00 and gave the company a “buy” rating in a research note on Thursday, March 9th.
-Finally, Jefferies Financial Group upped their target price on Asana from $15.00 to $23.00 in a report on Thursday, March 9th.
+Piper Jaffray Companies upped their price objective on Asana from $13.00 to $24.00 and gave the company a “neutral” rating in a research note on Thursday, March 9th.
+JMP Securities upped their target price on Asana from $21.00 to $28.00 and gave the company an “outperform” rating in a report on Thursday, March 9th.
+Oppenheimer upped their target price on Asana from $25.00 to $28.00 and gave the company an “outperform” rating in a report on Thursday, March 9th.
+Finally, Morgan Stanley upped their target price on Asana from $19.00 to $22.00 and gave the company an “equal weight” rating in a report on Friday, March 10th.
 Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and four have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $21.84.

 Asana Price Performance